Edge of the Continent Tour

 • All routes, route details, GPX files, and pre-ride briefings

-• Four dinners; all breakfasts; ride nutrition
+• All breakfasts; ride lunches and other ride nutrition

 • Mechanical support (including bike build and breakdown)

-• Professional ride guide on main routes + vehicle support
+• Professional ride guide + vehicle support

 What’s not included: